inLnx/daze-browser/readme.md

-What's this?
+# Daze Browser

-An AI browser meant to save data
+A browser I force people to use on my hotspot because google uses too much data